-Among the quantile representation of the return distribution, the Implicit Quantile Network (IQN) \cite{dabney2018implicit} is the most widely used one in DRL algorithms.
-Basically, IQN utilizes the push-forward operator to transform a sample from uniform distribution $U(0,1)$ with a DNN to the corresponding quantile values sampled from the return distribution.
-Thus, we approximate the return distribution with a IQN-induced implicit quantile distribution, which is given as follows.
+Among the quantile representation of the return distributions, the implicit quantile network (IQN) \cite{dabney2018implicit} is the most widely used one in DRL algorithms.
+Basically, IQN utilizes the push-forward operator to transform samples from a uniform distribution $U(0,1)$ to the corresponding quantile values that sampled from the return distributions.
+Thus, we can approximate the return distribution with an IQN-induced implicit quantile distribution, which is given as follows.